digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-5.md

 #### Carlos
 * Will be participating on the Mindsphere training during the meeting
-* Waorking in the conection to the UR robots through a FMU
+* Working in the connection to the UR robots through an FMU

 Meeting Minutes
 ===============